 This unique sport originated in Australia in 1939.
 Since its arrival in Ireland, polocrosse has been compared to many things but perhaps the most fitting comparison is one that incorporates our own native sport; “Hurling on Horse Back”.

-Goals are scored in a game by the designated “Attack” player on each team.
+Goals are scored in a game by the designated ‘attack’ player on each team.
 The player must shoot the ball between the goalposts which are 2.5 meters apart and located at each end of the playing field.
 The attack player must be inside the designated goal scoring area before shooting and the designated defence player from the opposition is the only player allowed to tackle.